Star Trek: New Voyages: History

 For a five-episode run beginning with "Blood and Fire" in December 2008 and ending with "Kitumba" in December 2013 the series title was changed to Star Trek: Phase II before reverting to New Voyages.

 New Voyages creator James Cawley himself portrayed Captain Kirk in the first nine episodes before turning the role over to Brian Gross, choosing to assume a more behind-the-scenes role.
-Jack Marshall would go on to work on the award-winning Battlestar Galactica reboot in 2006.
+Jack Marshall would go on to work on the Battlestar Galactica reboot in 2006.

 Episodes

 Between January 2004 and May 2016 some 11 full-length episodes and a number of short-form "vignettes" were released (see linked article).
 Three episodes were scripted by professional Star Trek writers: "To Serve All My Days" by D. C. Fontana; "World Enough and Time" by Marc Scott Zicree; and the two-part "Blood and Fire" by David Gerrold.
 Two other episodes were based on unfilmed stories for the unproduced 1978 Star Trek Phase II TV series: "The Child" and "Kitumba", neither with the permission of Star Trek rights-holders.
 Additionally, the episode "Mind-Sifter" was based on a piece of fan fiction from the 1970s.

 As of May 2016 several additional episodes were in various stages of pre- or post-production.

 Origins, a story based on David Gerrold's original pitch, "The Protracted Man", for Star Trek: The Original Series, was reconceptualized as a Pike-era story featuring the young Cadet James T. Kirk and his father, Commander George Kirk Sr. In January 2021, the incomplete work print for this abandoned episode was rediscovered and uploaded to YouTube (in two sections) by James Cawley.